 Another obligatory excursion is a visit to the Miramare marine nature reserve, the oldest in Italy.
 Everything is possible in Friuli Venezia Giulia.
 Unspoiled nature with areas of true wilderness crossed by clear rivers and mountain torrents, the calm sea, delicious local cuisine and wines, and a hospitable local population to make sure your holiday experience is truly varied and absolutely memorable.
 Friuli Venezia Giulia isn’t just another Italian region, it’s a veritable treasure trove to be experienced with all your senses.

 Unmissable things to do in Friuli – Part 2

 The Via delle Malghe Trail

-A network of paths that join Carnia and Carinthia, connecting valley settlements with mountain dairies (called malghe) and border passes where Italian and Austrian merchants, shepherds, herdsmen and smugglers used to roam in times long past.
-Today the trails are open to all, walkers of all levels of ability, mountain bikers and horse trekkers.
-The paths provide the ideal point of access to a world of unique natural and historic attractions, where visitors can also enjoy the superb flavour of delicious freshly made Alpine cheeses.
+A network of paths that join Carnia and Carinthia, connecting valley settlements with mountain dairies (called malghe) and border passes where Italian and Austrian merchants, shepherds, herdsmen, and smugglers used to roam in times long past.
+Today the trails are open to all, walkers of all levels of ability, mountain bikers, and horse trekkers.
+The paths provide the ideal point of access to a world of unique natural and historic attractions, where visitors can also enjoy the superb flavor of delicious freshly made Alpine cheeses.